 Vanguard also has target date funds in five-year intervals through 2070 with expense ratios of 0.08% and minimum investments of $1,000.
 Clark highly recommends target date funds.

 An industry-standard fee for a full-service financial advisor hovers around 1%.

 That number varies widely based on a laundry list of factors.
-But accessing quality, trustworthy advice from a fiduciary while paying just 0.30% in annual fees at most is nearly unheard of.
+But accessing quality, trustworthy advice from a fiduciary while paying 0.30% in annual fees is nearly unheard of.
 That’s the opportunity that Vanguard’s Personal Advisor Services (PAS) offers.